exxeca/hw-f23-kielsample/README.md

 # hw-f23-kielsample

-This repo is practicing the first homework assignment
+This repo is practicing the first homework assignment.